scottgeigel/stoplight.io/netlify/case-studies/hudya.md

 ---
 path: /case-studies/hudya
 tags: ['case-study']
-hero:
-  bgColor: blue
-  pageName: Customer Story
-  aligned: left
-  skew: 3deg
+relatedTags: ['case-study']
+publishedDate: 'Dec 21, 2018'
+title: Hudya
 subtitle: >-
   Hudya is a digital platform that is redefining and simplifying how traditional utilities and services can be purchased and managed.
-  title: Hudya
+image: /images/logo_hudya.png
+color: blue
+sidebar:
   info:
-  name: Hudya
-  image: /images/logo_hudya.png
     description: >-
       **Industry**: FinTech & InsurTech <br/>
       **Location**: Norway <br/>
       **Employees**: Startup
   quotes:
     - author: Evin Callahan
       quote: >-
         We were previously using something like Swagger-UI but Stoplight allowed our developers to interact with other services from other teams and developers without too much effort.
 That was something that really made Stoplight special.
       role: Cloud Architect
 actionBar:
   enabled: true
 meta:
   description: How Hudya centralized their API development with Stoplight
-  favicon: /images/mark_light_bg.png
   title: Hudya | Stoplight
   twitter:
     description: How Hudya centralized their API development with Stoplight